jc-benchmarkcorp/anthos/README.md

 #### Building your cluster(s)

-Sets up your GKE cluster(s) in your project.
+Sets up your GKE cluster(s) in your project. clusters.tf
-clusters.tf

 #### Registering your clusters to an Anthos environ

-Cluster registration
+Cluster registration.
 hub.tf

 #### Anthos Service Mesh (ASM)